ESC or click to close

 Press releases and reportsApplied filters:other

-How the Ukrainians are going to spend vacations
+How the Ukrainians plan to spend vacations, may, 2018

-The study showed that as of the second half of May 2017, 59% of Ukrainians do not plan to have a rest.
-This number decreased compared with 2016 (it was 63%).
-The number of those who have no opportunity to travel somewhere is 22% (in 2016 it was 25%).
+The study showed that as of the second half of May 2018.
+64% of the Ukrainians do not plan to have a rest.
+Compared to 2017. this number has increased (it was 59%).
+The number of those who have no opportunity to go somewhere is 22% (and it was 24%).

 A visa-free regime begins to influence the plans of the Ukrainians to go for the rest abroad.
 This year, 4% of respondents answered this way; this number did not rise above 2% during many previous years.

 Міграційні настрої населення України у квітні 2018 року

 Згідно з нещодавнім опитуванням КМІС, 7% повнолітніх українців збираються в найближчі півроку виїхати за кордон з метою тривалого перебування, роботи, навчання чи еміграції, проте приблизно третина з них ще не робила для цього конкретних кроків. Країна, найбільш популярна серед охочих виїхати з України, — Польща.

 Eating out of the home tendencies among the Ukrainians, February 2018

 The majority of the Ukrainians continues to eat at home.
 Over the past month, 30% of the adult population (51% among people under 40 years, only 17% among the people aged over 40 years) consumed food that was prepared outside the home.
 Residents of Ukraine prefer "democratic” catering establishments.
 The leaders are cafe or bistro, that account for 40% of recent visits, only 9% of the population visit restaurants.

 Attitude of the citizens of Ukraine and Russia to Stalin